 Review of TradeZero International

-TradeZero has one branch in America, one in Canada, and another in the Bahamas.
-This third branch doesn’t have pattern-day trading requirements, although there are lots of strings attached.
+TradeZero has one office in America, one in Canada, and one in the Bahamas.
+This third location does not have pattern-day trading requirements, but there are several conditions.
 Here are the details:

 Insurance and Regulations

-TradeZero Bahamas is not headquartered in the United States or Canada.
-Its main office is in Nassau,
+TradeZero Bahamas is not based in the United States or Canada.
+Its primary office is in Nassau, so it is under the oversight of the Bahamas’ securities regulators.
+This means the SEC or FINRA are not involved.

 Account Opening